sdiehl/stephendiehl.com/posts/haskell_2016.md

 growing community and the debates around "Haskell as stable industrial language" and "Haskell as vehicle for compiler research" that often occur.

+It was a good year for Haskell! :-)